 Companies are split over how to improve conditions.

 Big European firms signed an accord that would make them legally responsible for safety while US groups such as Wal-Mart Stores Inc have broken ties with non-compliant factories.

-In 2013, the Bangladesh government raised the monthly minimum wage for garment workers by 77 percent to $68, and amended its labour law to boost workers' rights, including the freedom to form trade unions.
+In 2013, the government raised the minimum wage for garment workers by 77 percent to $68 and amended its labour law to boost worker rights, including the freedom to form trade unions.

 Source: Al Jazeera and agencies